All about Initial Public Offering

 5 Mins read

-Initial Public Offering or IPO can be understood as a process in which a privately held corporate or such other company becomes public by offering them or selling a portion of their stock to the investors, who are simply the public.
-This will infuse new capital into the company such that they can raise funds for any future ventures or even monetizing the investments which were made by the existing shareholders.
+An Initial Public Offering (IPO) can be understood as a process in which a privately held corporation or other company becomes public by offering or selling a portion of its stock to the public, who are simply the general public.
+This will infuse new capital into the company, allowing it to raise funds for future ventures or even monetise the investments made by existing shareholders.

-The High-Net-Worth Individuals (HNI), institutional investors, and the public can access the details of these shares sales in the prospectus.
-It is this prospectus that will provide all the details of the proposed offerings and is a lengthy document.
-With the completion of the procedures of IPO, the shares of the company get listed on a recognized stock exchange and can now be traded in the open market.
-And the stock exchange shall impose a minimum free float on the shares which can be both in absolute terms and as a ratio of the total share capital being traded.
+The High-Net-Worth Individuals (HNI), institutional investors, and the public can access the details of these share sales in the prospectus.
+This prospectus will provide all the details of the proposed offerings, and it is a lengthy document.
+With the completion of the IPO procedures, the company’s shares are listed on a recognised stock exchange and can now be traded in the open market.
+The stock exchange shall impose a minimum free float on the shares, which can be specified in both absolute terms and as a ratio of the total share capital being traded.

 Type of IPO

-Basically, there are two types and this includes:
+Basically, there are two types, and these include:

 Fixed Price Offering:

-Fixed Price Offering IPO is the IPO where the company sets an issue price for the initial sales of their shares.
-This price will be made known to those investors or the public who would like to invest in the shares of the company or participate in the IPO.
+A Fixed Price Offering IPO is an IPO where the company sets an issue price for the initial sale of its shares.
+This price will be disclosed to investors or the public who wish to invest in the company’s shares or participate in the IPO.

-The demand for the stocks of the company can be determined only when the IPO is closed.
-The investors who are participating in the IPO shall be expected to make full payment of the price of the shares when making the application itself.
+The demand for the company’s stocks can be determined only when the IPO is closed.
+Investors participating in the IPO are expected to make full payment for the shares at the time of application.

 Book Building Offering:

-In this type of IPO, the company which is making the IPO of the stocks offers a 20% price band on the stocks to these potential investors.
-The price band here means, the lower and upper limit of the share price within which the company would like to go public.
+In this type of IPO, the company offering the IPO of its stocks provides a 20% price band for the stocks to these potential investors.
+The price band refers to the lower and upper limits of the share price within which the company would like to go public.

-Now the investors who are interested to invest in these shares shall bid on the shares before the final price is fixed.
+Now, investors interested in purchasing these shares must bid on them before the final price is determined.
 The investors would do the same by specifying the number of shares they intend to buy and the amount they are willing to pay per share.
-Here the lowest share price shall be referred to as floor price while the highest would be referred to as the cap price.
-The decision regarding both these prices shall be made on the basis of the bids made by the potential investors.
+Here, the lowest share price is referred to as the floor price, while the highest is referred to as the cap price.
+The decision regarding these prices shall be made based on the bids submitted by potential investors.

-Certain steps which need to be followed by the investor for participating in an IPO can be enumerated or enlisted as below:
+Specific steps that need to be followed by the investor for participating in an IPO can be enumerated or listed as below:

 Taking a decision:

-The first and foremost step which should be taken up by an investor would be to decide which IPO he or she would like to apply for or participate in.
-Unlike existing investors who have enough knowledge about the market, company or businesses, the new investors find it difficult and often intimidating to make decisions regarding which IPO he or she should participate in.
+The first and foremost step that an investor should take is to decide which IPO they would like to apply for or participate in.
+Unlike existing investors who have sufficient knowledge about the market, company, or businesses, new investors often find it difficult and intimidating to make decisions regarding which IPO they should participate in.

-And for mitigating this the investor can utilize the prospectus which is issued by the company with this regard.
-The prospectus would generally have all the necessary details about the company’s plan, and the purpose for which they are raising funds through the issue of stocks in the open market.
+To mitigate this, the investor can utilise the prospectus issued by the company in this regard.
+The prospectus would generally contain all the necessary details about the company’s plan and the purpose for which it is raising funds through the issue of stocks in the open market.

 Funding of the investment:

-Once the investor knows which stocks IPO he or she should be participating in, the next would be to decide about the funding of the investment and arranging the same.
-For example, an investor can use his or her savings for funding the investment.
+Once the investor knows which stock IPO they should participate in, the next step is to decide on the funding of the investment and arrange it accordingly.
+For example, an investor can use their savings to fund the investment.
 And if this is not enough, taking loans would be another answer.
-The investors can avail loans from banks, financial institutions at a fixed rate of interest for funding the IPO or investment plan.
+Investors can avail themselves of loans from banks or financial institutions at a fixed rate of interest to fund the IPO or investment plan.

 Opening a De-mat cum Trading Account:

 Demat accounts provide the investors with the provision to store their shares and other financial securities in electronic format and they cannot trade in shares or participate in IPO without a Demat cum trading account.
-For opening this account, one should provide the following details:
+To open this account, one should provide the following details:

 – Aadhaar Card,